 The second analysis conducted is a latent class regression.
 This analysis is conducted as heterogeneity in individuals' responses are expected.
 To find out the optimal number of classes, the model has been estimated 3 times.
 The results are shown in Table 9.
 To determine the optimal number of classes, the AIC and BIC values are computed.
 Lower values of both AIC and BIC indicate a better fit for the model.
 In this case, the AIC is lower for the three-class model, while the BIC is lower for the two-class model.
 However, it is important to note that the BIC for the three-class model is only slightly higher than for the two-class model.
 To evaluate the goodness of fit, the McFadden Rho-squared has been calculated.
-Higher values of the McFadden Rho-squared indicate a better fit for the supporting its superiority.
+Higher values of the McFadden Rho-squared indicate a better fit for the model.
+In this analysis, the three-class model exhibits the highest McFadden Rho-squared value, further supporting its superiority.
 As a result, the model with three classes will be chosen for further analysis.